 |5||31 May 2021 - 06 Jun 2021||Sesión a distancia|

 |6||07 Jun 2021 - 13 Jun 2021||Sesión a distancia|

 |7||14 Jun 2021 - 20 Jun 2021||Sesión a distancia|

 |8||21 Jun 2021 - 27 Jun 2021||Sesión a distancia|

-Mercedes Pérez Berbain is a lecturer in Teaching and Learning and Teaching Practice at I.S.P.
+Mercedes Pérez Berbain is teacher educator and researcher; former lecturer in Teaching and Learning and Teaching Practice at I.S.P.
 Joaquín V. González and I.E.S. en L.V.
 Juan Ramón Fernández.
-She holds an MA in Education with Distinction from Oxford Brookes University, UK, a degree in Education and ICT from The Ministry of Education in Argentina and has trained teachers both in Argentina and in the UK.
-She is an OUP and a Pilgrims (UK) trainer.
+She holds an MA in Education with Distinction from Oxford Brookes University, UK and a degree in Education and ICT from The Ministry of Education in Argentina.
+She has been training teachers both in Argentina and in the UK for more than 20 years.
+She is an OUP, ESSARP and Pilgrims (UK) trainer.
 She has written teaching materials for Pearson and OUP.

 For Kindergarten and Primary School Teachers and Coordinators

 - Develop their knowledge and understanding of effective teaching from a critical socio-constructivist perspective.